 In this use case, Rancher sends a request to a hosted provider using the provider’s API.
 The provider then provisions and hosts the cluster for you.
-When the cluster finishes building, you can manage it from the Rancher UI along with clusters you’ve provisioned that are hosted on-premise or in an infrastructure provider, all from the same UI.
+When the cluster finishes building, you can manage it from the Rancher UI along with clusters you’ve provisioned that are hosted on-premise or in an infrastructure provider.

 Rancher supports the following Kubernetes providers: